Higher geometric sheaf theories

 \begin{proof} Both statements follow from Proposition~\ref{prophcdtoplim} for $\mathcal{D}=\mathcal{S}$ in the first case and $\mathcal{D}=\mathcal{S}^+$ in the second. \end{proof}

-We can use Lemma~\ref{lemmacovfunctorsdescent} to construct examples of small $\infty$-categories whose ordinary geometric and higher geometric sheaf theories provably differ.
-We do so in the next proposition, which in particular will show that Theorem~\ref{remcovtoposesexple} does not hold for the ordinary geometric sheaf theory over an $\infty$-topos.
-In that sense, it follows that the ordinary geometric Grothendieck topology on an $\infty$-topos $\mathcal{E}$ is insufficient to recover $\mathcal{E}$ as a sheaf theory over itself.
+In the next proposition we construct a class of examples of (small) $\infty$-categories whose $\kappa$-coherent and higher $\kappa$-geometric sheaf theories provably differ.
+In particular, it will show that Theorem~\ref{remcovtoposesexple} does not hold for the infinitary-coherent sheaf theory of an $\infty$-topos.
+In that sense, it follows that the infinitary-coherent Grothendieck topology on an $\infty$-topos $\mathcal{E}$ is insufficient to recover $\mathcal{E}$ as a sheaf theory over itself.
 Therefore, we first state and prove one more general lemma.

 \begin{lemma} Let $\mathcal{E}$ be an $\infty$-topos.
-Then the hypercompletion endofunctor $\tau_{\infty}\colon\mathcal{E}\rightarrow\mathcal{E}$ associated to the left exact localization $\mathcal{E}\rightarrow\tau_{\infty}(\mathcal{E})$ (\cite[6.5.2]{luriehtt}) preserves effective epimorphisms and coproducts. \end{lemma} \begin{proof} First, to see that hypercompletion in an $\infty$-topos $\mathcal{E}$ always preserves effective epimorphisms, let $f\colon E\rightarrow B$ be an effective epimorphism in $\mathcal{E}$.
+Then the hypercompletion endofunctor $\tau_{\infty}\colon\mathcal{E}\rightarrow\mathcal{E}$ associated to the left exact localization $\mathcal{E}\rightarrow\tau_{\infty}(\mathcal{E})$ \cite[Section 6.5.2]{luriehtt} preserves effective epimorphisms and coproducts. \end{lemma} \begin{proof} First, to see that hypercompletion in an $\infty$-topos $\mathcal{E}$ always preserves effective epimorphisms, let $f\colon E\rightarrow B$ be an effective epimorphism in $\mathcal{E}$.
 We obtain the following map of hypercompletions in $\mathcal{E}$.

 The map $f$ is an effective epimorphism by assumption, the two vertical maps are $\infty$-connected and as such in particular effective epimorphisms as well.
-It follows that $\tau_{\infty}(f)$ is an effective epimorphism by compositionality and right cancellability of effective epimorphisms (\cite[Corollary 6.2.3.12]{luriehtt}).
+It follows that $\tau_{\infty}(f)$ is an effective epimorphism by compositionality and right cancellability of effective epimorphisms \cite[Corollary 6.2.3.12]{luriehtt}.

 To see that $\tau_{\infty}$ preserves coproducts, it suffices to show that the class of hypercomplete objects in $\mathcal{E}$ is closed under coproducts.
-Therefore suppose that $I$ is a set and that we are given a collection $\{X_i|i\in I\}$ of hypercomplete objects in $\mathcal{E}$.
+Therefore suppose that $I$ is a set and that we are given a collection $\{X_i\mid i\in I\}$ of hypercomplete objects in $\mathcal{E}$.
 Let $f\colon A\rightarrow B$ be $\infty$-connected and $g\colon A\rightarrow X$ for $X\simeq\coprod_{i\in I}X_i$ be a map.
 We are to show that $g$ lifts along $f$ in essentially unique fashion.
 Therefore, note that since $\mathcal{E}$ is extensive, for $A_i\simeq A\times_X X_i$ we obtain a collection of maps $g_i\colon A_i\rightarrow X_i$ for $i\in I$ together with an equivalence

 Furthermore, we obtain maps $f_i\colon A_i\rightarrow B$ such that $f\simeq (f_i)_{i\in I}$.
 Since $f$ is $\infty$-connected, its $0$-truncation